How to use Have & Have Got

 • Has she got a car? / Does she have a car?

-1. Have got and have are used to talk about relationships.
+2. We use have and have got to talk about relationships.

 • Have you got a girlfriend? / Do you have a girlfriend?